soumikdr/soumikdr/README.md

 My name is soumik.
 I'm a computer science graduate.
 And a full stack developer.<br/>
 <br/>
-Currently working on a MedTech startup and open to job opportunities.<br/>
+Currently working as a backend opportunities.<br/>
 How to reach me:
 <div id="badges">
   <a href="https://www.linkedin.com/in/soumik-datta/" target="_blank">